 An Iowa native, Schmitt earned his DVM and MS degrees from Iowa State University.
 He now is a part owner and member of the senior management team with Pipestone Holdings, a large swine-management company based in Pipestone, Minn.
 The company operates offices in Pipestone, Independence, Iowa, Ottumwa, Iowa, and Shanghai, China.
 Schmitt manages the Independence office, which employs four other veterinarians.

-The Pipestone System began as a rural mixed-animal practice in 1942, and in 1989 engaged in a new business of managing swine operations.
+The Pipestone Management began as a rural mixed-animal practice in 1942, and in 1989 engaged in a new business of managing swine operations.
 The company now operates 60 sow farms, with about 200,000 sows, on behalf of shareholder producers who purchase weaned pigs to grow in their operations.

 So while Schmitt’s veterinary practice is more specialized than his father’s, he also is involved in all aspects of swine production, from the design of the facilities to financial management in addition to herd-health systems.